 I am definitely looking at food a little differently these days.
 When I look at that cauliflower in my fridge now, I’m not thinking side dish, I’m thinking main course, especially with the scarcity (or crazy high prices) of chicken right now.

-At first glance, you might think this dish doesn’t look like a “pantry dish”, but that’s only because I dressed it up (it’s hard to take the food blogger out of the food :)
+At first glance, you might think this cauliflower curry recipe doesn’t look like a “pantry dish”, but that’s only because I dressed it up (it’s hard to take the food blogger out of the food :)

 At its base though, this easy Indian cauliflower curry is simply roasted cauliflower, canned tomatoes, onion, garlic and a few Indian spices.
 And you could literally stop there and have a great meal.